rafaelsf80/firebase-notifications-g-suite/README.md

 ## Usage

 1) Compile and launch the Android app.
-Make sure you add a **google-services.json** file of your Firebase project
+Make sure you properly add a **google-services.json** file of your Firebase project

 2) Create a **Google Form** from scratch.
 At least on of the fields should be the group (topic).
 Make sure the topic names are the same in both the Android app (values/strings.xml) and the form.